Our Team

 Drew Rose

-Knowledge Builders Program (KBP) Coordinator
+Knowledge Builders Program (KBP) Manager

 Drew is a proud Nehiyaw (Cree) from Mikisiwachíhk (Eagle Hills, Red Pheasant Cree Nation) of the Treaty 6 Territory in Saskatchewan and it is his Indigeneity that helps shape his approach in engaging and inspiring Indigenous students, where they can relate to, and feel supported and valued in their everyday lives.